felixkoerber/DiLER_digital_literacy_course/_sources/overview.md

 He/Him.
 If you want to reach out, skip the formalities and just use “Felix” or “you” as long as the content is respectful, fair, and constructive (I aim for the same when I reply).
 However, please let me know if you have a preferred way of interacting with other folks, including how you would like to be addressed, your pronouns, and the level of formality.
 ```

 On the right-hand side of this website, overlayed over the scroll bar, you'll find some [symbols looking like this]() [embedd png]().
-This tool (hypothesis) allows you to annotate and highlight relevant information on this website, while clicking on the arrow will reveal the public annotation board.
+This tool ([hypothes.is](https://web.hypothes.is/)) allows you to annotate and highlight relevant information on this website, while clicking on the arrow will reveal the public annotation board.
 Feel free to use this tool to discuss, annotate, or ask questions regarding the site content there!